||Mary Pat Shelledy, Ed.S. (Chair)

 - Complete the “Professional Semester of Student Teaching” application.

 - Submit an autobiography.

-- Achieve a passing score on the Praxis II examination in the desired certification area
+- Achieve a Missouri passing score on the content knowledge or specialty area examination in the student’s desired certification area.

 Professional Semester Enrollment

 A student must be formally admitted to a certification program of the Department of Education and must complete all general education requirements, certification area course requirements, and all education course requirements prior to partcipating in the professional semester.
 Provisional enrollment may be authorized when the professional semester application has been approved, but coursework is in progress and there is reasonable assurance of satisfactory completion prior to placement.
 In the case of provisional enrollment, failure to satisfactorily complete any requirement will result in automatic withdrawal from the professional semester courses for which the student is registered.

 Professional Semester Student Teaching Placement